The structural basis of Facioscapulohumeral muscular dystrophy(FSHD).

 How does cross-linking and mass-spectrometry (XL-MS) work?

-Cross-linking and mass-spectrometry is an emerging experimental approach that provides structural information
+Cross-linking and mass-spectrometry is a powerful approach to obtain structural information

-on protein complexes that are currently inaccessible by X-ray crystallography.
+on protein complexes that are hard to resolve by cryo-Electron Microscopy or X-ray crystallography.
 The idea is to cross-link

 the intact complex under native conditions with a short bi-functional cross-linking reagent (a).
 After the covalent